 In addition to this, his most famous feat, Eratosthenes made many other contributions to astronomy.
 He was the first to realize that the changing orientation of the Sun in the sky at different times of year indicated that it must be tilted in relation to the Earth, even as he still hewed, like most in Alexandria, to the traditional geocentric model of the universe.
 He calculated the angle of this tilt to be 23.85 degrees; the correct value is 23.77 degrees.
 He understood that it explained the existence of seasons, and explained as well why variations in seasonal temperatures and the length of each day grew more extreme as one traveled north from Alexandria, less so as one traveled south.

-Eratosthenes had an exceptionally long life by the standards of his time in which to accomplish all of this within the field of astronomy, as well as much, much more in other fields; he reached more than 80 years of age.
+Eratosthenes had an exceptionally long life by the standards of his time: he reached more than 80 years of age.
 According to legend, he ended his own life on his own terms.
-In 194 BC, he began to lose his eyesight, a horrifying prospect for one whose life revolved around reading, writing, and observation.
-So, he committed suicide by starving himself to death.
+In 194 BC, he began to lose his eyesight, a horrifying prospect for one whose days revolved around reading, writing, and observing.
+So, he elected to commit suicide by starving himself to death.
 At his funeral, a fitting epitaph was read: “Thou didst fall asleep in the slumber to which all must come, O Eratosthenes, after pondering over high matters.”

 The work of Aristarchus, Eratosthenes, and their peers in the Alexandria of the third century BC became essential building blocks of later ancient astronomy.
 With, that is, one notable exception: that most paradigm-shattering idea of all, Aristarchus’s theory of heliocentrism.